 By Kyla Goodey - Trifle Gathering Productions

-A magnificent procession of ornamented tractors will parade the streets of the Clay villages this May, paying homage to their beloved village carnivals.
-In association with The Young Farmers and Black Voices Cornwall.
+A parade of tractors carrying finely dressed Kings and Queens will parade the streets of the Clay villages this May, paying homage to the many beloved village carnivals that were unfortunately cancelled due to the Pandemic.
+In association with Roche Pantomine Players, Lovebite Creative, a squad of tractor drivers and Black Voices Cornwall.

 The adventures of Pasty Man and his assistant, Pastry Maid